My Dinner

 • 200 g smoked bacon 7 oz

-• ¼ teaspoon ground caraway seeds you can subsitute with cumin
+• ¼ teaspoon ground caraway seeds you can subsitute 1 teaspoon caraway seeds or can be obmitted.

 • 3 eggs medium size